originphp/website/source/docs/model/validation.md

 - _on_: default is `null`.
 You can also set to `create` or `update` to only check validation rule when a record is created or updated.
 - _present_: default is `false`.
 If set to true then the entity must have the field (regardless if its blank)
 - _allowEmpty_: default is `false`.
 If set to `true` validation will pass on empty values, this is handy for some validation types and fine grain control.
 Lets say you create a validation rule to check MX records for an email address, there is no point running this validation rule on an empty value.
-- _stopOnFail_: default is `false`. new in version 2.6.
+- _stopOnFail_: default is `false`.
 Set to true to stop processing remaining rules when validation failure occurs.

 You configure your validation rules in your `Model`, here is an example how to set options for the validation rules